neoforged/.github/primers/1.21.6/index.md

 }
 ```

 Like above, the input is rendered via a `InputControlHandler`.
-This contains a single method `addControl`, which provides the `Screen` and input control and creates the `LayoutElement` and its associated value via `$Output`.
+This contains a single method `addControl`, which provides the `Screen` and input control and creates the `LayoutElement` and its associated `Action$ValueGetter` via `$Output`.
 This input handler can be linked to the `MapCodec` via `InputControlHandlers#register`.

 ```java
 public class ExampleInputControlHandler implements InputControlHandler<ExampleInputControl> {